awojaczek-security/powershell-basic-exercises/PowerShell_Exercise_2/00_README/README.md

 - scheduled and running tasks
 - insecure files

-1. What is the location of the file "interesting-file.txt"
+1. How many users are there on the machine?

 </p>
 <p align="center">